mcread29/CharacterController/README.md

-# Pretty Goog Character Controller
+# Pretty Good Character Controller

 Simple overview of use/purpose.